 You’ll also get a cultural experience that you just won’t be able to find anywhere else.
-In many stays, you’ll be able to meet the owner when you check-in and they can get advice about the best places to eat nearby, things to do, etc.
+In many stays, you’ll be able to meet the owner when you check-in and they can get advice about the best places to eat nearby, things to do in Havana, etc.

 Book a Casa Particular

 There are plenty of platforms for renting casas particulares in Havana and throughout Cuba.
 Of course, Airbnb is a great option, but I also recommend checking out the listing on other platforms as well.